Not My Job: We Quiz 'Late Night' Host Seth Meyers On Date Nights

 (LAUGHTER)

-MEYERS: You know, I should point out that, of course, 80 percent of our audience was Dutch.
-And the other 20 percent were Americans who were visiting Amsterdam.
-And, of course, they weren't there 'cause improv was legal.
+MEYERS: You know, I should point out that, of course, 80% of our audience was Dutch, and the other 20% were Americans who were visiting Amsterdam.
+And, of course, they weren't there because improv was legal.

 (LAUGHTER)